Go from just hired, to Minimum Viable Design Team in five weeks

 Reading list of all books and articles (Link List)

 As the first UX design hire at a startup, you’re flying solo… but you don’t want to stay solo forever.
 First Designer In is your guide to growing design as a function.

 I’ve made a career of being the first designer hire, then building up a team from scratch.

-In over a dozen years in the business, I’ve founded two of my own companies, sold one, been the first hire at multiple startups, and worked in large multinational companies.
+In over a dozen years in the business, I’ve founded three of my own companies, sold one, been the first hire at multiple startups, and worked in large multinational companies.

 I’ve worked on products ranging from SMB to enterprise; delivered via SaaS, distributed via channel partners, or embedded in physical appliances.
 I’m part of the 500 startups network, member of the UXPA, and an active mentor in the UX design community.

 There’s a wealth of knowledge locked away in our industry.
 It needs to be shared back to the community.